The Byre at Reedsford

-Two dogs are welcome.
-A third dog is welcome with a charge of £25.
+Three dogs are welcome with a charge of £25 per dog.
 Dogs should be clean and dry before access into the wider property.
 Dogs should be kept off the furniture and are not permitted in the bedrooms.

 The beds feature high quality linen.
 A hairdryer is supplied in each bedroom.
 Towels and hand soap are provided.

 Wi-Fi & Mobile Coverage